 David Biggar is a meteorologist for NBC4 Southern California.
 He can been seen weekdays during the NBC4 News at 11 a.m. and on the weekend morning newscast "Today in LA" at 7 a.m.
+His most recent reports can be seen here.
 Follow him on Facebook here.

-A resident of California from an early age, he began his career as an intern at KCRA in Sacramento.
-He quickly moved up from rendering graphics to anchoring the weekday noon and weekend morning newscasts.
-In 2014, Biggar earned an Emmy award for anchoring the station’s weather.
+Biggar began his career as an intern at KCRA in Sacramento and he quickly moved up from rendering graphics to anchoring the weekday noon and weekend morning newscasts.
+While at KCRA, Biggar earned an Emmy award for anchoring the station’s weather.

-When he’s not reporting weather conditions, Biggar follows all forms of racing, from NASCAR to Formula 1 and is a licensed racecar driver.
-He is also an aviation and flight simulator enthusiast.
+When he’s not reporting weather conditions, Biggar enjoys flying planes as a licensed pilot.
+He also follows all forms of racing, from NASCAR to Formula 1 and is a licensed racecar driver.

 Biggar was born in South Salem, New York and currently lives in Los Angeles.